Armed Forces of the Philippines and U.S. Marines visit a building site ahead of Balikatan 22

-U.S. Marine Corps 1st Lt.
-Annika Pearson (right), a Communication Strategy and Operations officer with 3d Marine Division, visits a building site ahead of Balikatan 22 at Rizal, Cagayan, Philippines, March 17, 2022.
-Balikatan is an annual exercise between the Armed Forces of the Philippines and U.S. Military designed to strengthen bilateral interoperability, capabilities, trust and cooperation built over decades of shared experiences.
-Balikatan, Tagalog for 'shoulder-to-shoulder,' is a longstanding bilateral exercise between the Philippines and the United States highlighting the deep-rooted partnership between both countries.
-Balikatan 22 is the 37th iteration of the exercise and coincides with the 75th anniversary of U.S. Philippine security cooperation.
-(U.S. Marine Corps photo by Cpl.
-Ujian Gosun)
+Members of the Armed Forces of the Philippines and U.S. Marines with 3d Marine Division and 3d Civil Affairs Group visit a building site ahead of Balikatan 22 at Rizal, Cagayan, Philippines, March 17, 2022.
+Balikatan, Tagalog for ‘shoulder-to-shoulder,’ is a longstanding bilateral exercise between the Philippines and the United States highlighting the deep-rooted partnership between both countries.
+Balikatan 22 coincides with the 75th anniversary of U.S.-Philippine security cooperation and a shared commitment to advancing peace and stability in the Indo-Pacific region.
+(U.S. Marine Corps video by Sgt.
+Mario A. Ramirez)

 |Date Taken: